-associate in applied science in all apprentice trades
+associate in applied science in apprenticeship trades

 This program offers the apprentice and journeyman the opportunity to obtain an Associate in Applied Science (AAS) degree.
 If you wish to enter the program, you must be from one of a variety of trades and crafts recognized by Southwestern and the Bureau of Labor and Industry.
+This degree is not eligible for Financial Aid.